 - Cooperation with Pasig River Rehabilitation Commission (PRRC) to produce and sell local products made by residents of the slum we are located (residents of the slums receive training and empowerment tools).

-- Talent Development: help people develop their talents and find work or create livelihood for them to be able to work towards their dreams.
+- Talent Development Program: help people develop their talents and find work or create livelihood for them to be able to work towards their dreams.

 - Supporting a community library in the slum for kids to develop their English by organizing summer school, events and other basic classes like hygiene courses.
 Further on we support the owner of the library (resident of the slum) by structuring the library and making the space available for children to study there after school guided by our volunteers.